Azure/enterprise-azureai/README.md

 ```shell
 azd env set USE_REDIS_CACHE_APIM 'true'
 ```
+> [!NOTE]
-> Note.
-Deployment of Azure Redis Cache can take up to 30 minutes.
+> Deployment of Azure Redis Cache can take up to 30 minutes.

 ### Secondary Azure OpenAI location
 You can enable a secondary Azure OpenAI location to improve the availability of Azure OpenAI.
 To enable this feature, set the `SECONDARY_OPENAI_LOCATION` environment variable to the [location of your choice](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models).